riverdaleGithub/processing_23_24/3/readme.md

 <img src="oop_call.png" alt="meow" width="700" height="400">

 Here, we've created two objects: `sun` and `earth` from the `Planet` class.
-This is what we mean by Instance of an object, or instantiate an object.
+This is what we mean by Instance of a class, an object, or to instantiate an object.

 </details>
 <br>